 Who is Manohar Parrikar?
-The technocrat-turned politician
+The technocrat-turned politician, BJP's most 'demanded man'

 New Delhi, Mar 17: Manohar Parrikar, Goa Chief Minister and former defence minister, passed away at the age of 63 after a long battle with pancreatic cancer.